chillenb/tblis-feedstock/README.md

 Installing tblis
 ================

-Installing `tblis` from the `chillenb/label/` channel can be achieved by adding `chillenb/label/` to your channels with:
+Installing `tblis` from the `chillenb` channel can be achieved by adding `chillenb` to your channels with:

 ```
-conda config --add channels chillenb/label/
+conda config --add channels chillenb
 conda config --set channel_priority strict
 ```

-Once the `chillenb/label/` channel has been enabled, `tblis` can be installed with `conda`:
+Once the `chillenb` channel has been enabled, `tblis` can be installed with `conda`:

 ```
 conda install tblis